Jesuisjavert/Jesuisjavert/README.md

 <hr>

-- 💻I'm Junior Developer Interested in Web and Infrastructure.
+- 💻I'm a junior Developer Interested in Web, Cloud and Deep Learning.
 - 🌏I'm from South Korea living in Seoul.
-I've lived in France a bit, too.
+I had been living in France a bit, too.

 - 🔭 I’m currently looking for a job.
 - 🌱 I’m currently learning AWS and Deep Learning.